sa-akhavani/waffled/README.md

 If the attack payload is found, they add a `success: 1` in their response.
 Otherwise, they will have the `success: 0` in their response.

-You can find the details about the api endpoints and how to run them in the `echo_servers` directory's README.
+You can find the details about the api endpoints and how to run them in the `echo-servers` directory's README.

 ## HTTP Request Relay

 To manually test a request, you can use the HTTP request relay to forward an http request to the destination in binary string format without any modification.
-More details about the relay and how to use it can be found in the `http_request_relay` directory's README.
+More details about the relay and how to use it can be found in the `http-request-relay` directory's README.

 _Important Note_: Do NOT use `curl` or any other HTTP client to send the generated requests to the WAFs or echo servers because they will modify the request before sending it to the destination.

+## PublicWWW Dataset and Study

+We discovered that many frameworks and libraries use the same api or function for parsing `multipart/form-data` and `application/x-www-form-urlencoded` content-types.

+This could lead to concerning attacks where a website expects a request in `application/x-www-form-urlencoded` content-type, but the attacker uses the same api and sends their request with a known bypass of the `multipart/form-data` content-type and the target website accepts that request without them knowing that their web server accepts that content-type.

+The dataset for the study of interchangeable content-types of multipart/form-data and x-www-form-urlencoded.
+This is achieved by searching through the forgot password forms of famous websites.

+## HTTP Normalizer

+Documentation Work In Progress.

 ## ToDo:

 - Update README with more details
-  - Add steps to reproduce all found the bypasses
-  - Running the fuzzer with our predefined or custom grammar
-- Add bypass sample for each bypass category
-- Add fuzzer grammar for each content-type
-- add the t-reqs parser code and documentation
-- Add http request relay
 - Dockerize the t-reqs fork
+- Update HTTP-Normalizer documentation

+## How You Can Contribute

+We welcome contributions from the community to enhance the capabilities of this repository.
+Here are some ways you can contribute:

+- Add more grammars for different content-types and test different features of each content-type and RFCs.
+- Automate removal of mutations that share the same bypass root cause.
+  ( e.g., if a mutation string is shared between 2 bypasses, only one of them should be kept in the dataset.) right now, this is done manually by analyzing the bypasses and their mutation strings.
+- Add more echo servers for different web frameworks and languages.
+- HTTP/2 support for both echo servers and using a new fuzzer.
+- Automatic fingerprinting of the WAF and Web Framework of a target website using the bypass database.

 ## Important Disclaimer: